 Two Post Office box keys are initially issued to each new box customer.
-Box customers must pay a refundable key deposit on each of these keys.
+Except for PO Boxes classified as Group C1, which has no key deposit for the first two keys, box customers must pay a refundable key deposit on each of these keys.
 The refundable key deposit must be paid on each additional key requested under 4.8.2.
 When box service is terminated, the key deposit is refunded to the customer for each key (including additional or replacement keys in 4.8.2) that is returned to the Post Office where the box was issued.